The new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 Michael, whose artistic life has been as a jazz piano player, has been composing music for beginning instrumentalists for decades.
 One of his latest offerings is “freescaling,” a suite of web-based tools to help piano teachers introduce improvisation to their students.
 Check it out!

-LINKS we like: Pollinators, Native Bees, Monarch Butterflies
+Pollinators, Native Bees, Monarch Butterflies

 Xerces Society, including their Milkweed Seed Finder directory (we’re in it!)